-A household budget is an estimate of income and expenditures for a set period of time.
-Dave Ramsey was right when he said that “While most budgets are similar, not all budgets are created equal.”
+A household budget is an estimate of your income and spending for a set period of time.

 Fixed expenses, variable expenses, and savings are the three categories that typically make up a budget.
-Classifying each category with its proper expenses can help you learn how to accurately manage your money and keep up a routine.
+Classifying your expenses into one of these categories can help you more accurately manage your money and keep up a routine.

 The key is to put your plan into action.

-Fixed expenses are all those expenses that do not change from month to month, like your mortgage/rent payment or a loan payment.
-Your utility bill and groceries may vary slightly each month, but for the most part, these costs can be estimated and assigned a fixed amount.
+Fixed expenses are expenses that don’t change, or change very slightly, from month to month, like your mortgage or rent payment or a loan payment.
+Your utility bills and groceries can also be estimated and assigned a fixed amount.

 Here is a list of items that are more often than not included in the fixed expense category:

 Variable expenses are any costs that can differ from one pay period to the next.
-These expenses are usually within your control, and you can decide whether your budget can afford the extra expense or not.
-Some examples of variable expenses to consider for your household budget are:
+These expenses are usually within your control, and you can decide whether your budget can handle the extra expense or not.
+Some examples of variable expenses are:

 Savings is a very important piece of your household budget.
-There are two savings categories that are necessary to understand: goal-oriented savings and irregular/unexpected expenses.
+Savings can be further split into two categories:emergency fund and goal-oriented savings.

 Saving is key.
 Rule of thumb is, pay yourself first.